Montana Historical Society

 SHPO will expediently contract and issue grant awards.

-Term of the Agreement:
+Term of the Grant Contract:

 Funded projects will have 36 months to complete their SHPO Grant-supported work.